d12frosted/elpa-mirror/melpa/pager-default-keybindings-readme.txt

-This package sets the suggested keybindings for pager
+;This package sets the suggested keybindings for pager

-Installation:
+; Installation:

 To install, put this file somewhere in your load-path and add the following to your .emacs file: